Updated on September 12th, 2024 by Felix Martinez

 Dividend Analysis

-The distribution had been stagnant at $0.125 per share monthly since January of 2008, reflecting the struggles the trust has had with respect to growth.
-However, recently the company made the decision to cut the dividend, reducing the monthly payment to $0.10 per share.
+The distribution has been stagnant at $0.125 per share monthly since January 2008, reflecting the trust’s struggles with growth.
+However, recently, the company decided to cut the dividend, reducing the monthly payment to $0.10 per share in January 2023.

 To its credit, Gladstone Commercial has paid monthly dividends for more than 16 consecutive years, an impressive track record of consistent payouts.